OmriGalShen/evokity/README.md

 # Analysis

-This section contains plots comparing how fast examples from EC-KitY converge to a solution, when using the different operators.
+This section contains plots comparing how fast examples from EC-KitY (symbolic regression and one-max) converge to a solution, when using the different operators.

+Each plot includes the average generation for the example to converge to a solution using one of Evokity's operators.

 The scripts for creating these plots can be found in the `analysis` directory.